yk748/GRIDY/README.md

 # GRIDY

 GRoup Integrative DYnamic factor models (GRIDY) is a dynamic factor model-based group-level analysis of multiple subjects' time series data.
 A fully functioning package is under development and is expected to be released soon.
-The corresponding manuscript is Kim et al. ([2024](#ref-gridy)).
+The corresponding manuscript is Kim, Fisher, and Pipiras ([2024](#ref-gridy)).
 The version that contains processed files including simulation and data application results from these R codes can be found at https://zenodo.org/records/13711280.

 ## Reference